adamn676/richi-route/prompt-new.md

   - Shaping points will be assigned an automatically determined, context-aware radius (primarily based on map zoom level at the time of creation/modification).
 This radius will be used by ORS to allow for softer, more natural pathfinding by providing flexibility in how strictly the route adheres to the exact shaping point coordinate.
 This radius management is internal and not directly exposed to the user.

 ### Routing Logic & Optimization Strategy

-_(This section describes the target strategy, including the planned radius implementation)_
+_(Updates to reflect current ORS bearing handling)_

-1.  **Default Behavior - Local Splicing Focus (Target for Shaping - Implemented for >2 Waypoints):**
+- **1. Default Behavior - Local Splicing Focus (Target for Shaping - Implemented for >2 Waypoints):**
     - When a user adds/moves a **shaping point**:
       - **If 2 hard waypoints:** The route is recalculated globally between them including all shaping points: `[W1, ...all_SPs, W2]`.
       - **If >2 hard waypoints:** The route is recalculated globally respecting all intermediate hard waypoints and slotting shaping points between them: `[W1, ...SPs_between_W1_W2, W2, ...SPs_between_W2_W3, W3, ...]`.
-This refinement (original Task 1) is **completed**.
+This refinement is **completed**.

-2.  **One-Click "Optimize Entire Route" (To Be Implemented - Task 2 as per new numbering):**
+- **2. One-Click "Optimize Entire Route" (To Be Implemented - Task 2 as per new numbering):**
     - A dedicated UI button.
     - Action: Clears _all_ `shapingPoints` from the store.
     - Calls `routeStore.calculateHardRoute()` using only the existing `waypoints`.
     - This provides a "reset" for the shaping and gives the globally optimal path for the hard waypoints.

-3.  **Live Client-Side Drag Feedback (Modified - No Curve Preview):**
+- **3. Live Client-Side Drag Feedback (Modified - No Curve Preview):**
     - During `mousedown` + `mousemove` for route shaping (creating a new shaping point), a temporary marker follows the cursor.
 No client-side Catmull-Rom or Bezier spline preview of the route itself is displayed during the drag.
     - On `mouseup`, the shaping point is committed, and ORS is called for the route update.

-4.  **Interaction Model - No "Hard or Soft" Prompts (Implemented as described):**
+- **4. Interaction Model - No "Hard or Soft" Prompts (Implemented as described):**
     - Waypoints created/managed via `WaypointsPanel.vue` or by clicking the map are "hard waypoints."
     - Points created by dragging a route segment become "shaping points."

-5.  **Modifier Key for Quick Overrides (Conceptual - To Be Designed - Task 3 as per new numbering):**
+- **5. Modifier Key for Quick Overrides (Conceptual - To Be Designed - Task 3 as per new numbering):**
     - Holding `Alt/Option` during a map interaction could temporarily toggle recalculation behavior.

-6.  **"Two-Phase Splicing" for Routes with ≥3 Hard Waypoints (Implemented via refined `applyShaping`):**
+- **6. "Two-Phase Splicing" for Routes with ≥3 Hard Waypoints (Implemented via refined `applyShaping`):**
     - **Phase 1 (In `calculateHardRoute`):** Calculate "backbone" `W1 -> W2 -> ... -> Wn`.
     - **Phase 2 (In `applyShaping`):** When shaping points exist, they are applied _between_ their respective hard waypoints using the refined single ORS call logic.
 This is **completed**.

-7.  **Surface & Elevation Overlays (To Be Implemented - Task 4 as per new numbering for Surface):**
+- **7. Surface & Elevation Overlays (To Be Implemented - Task 4 as per new numbering for Surface):**
     - After each route calculation, parse ORS "surface" or "waytype" data.
     - Color-code rendered route segments.

-8.  **Visual Feedback & Controls (Ongoing / Implemented for Markers):**
+- **8. Visual Feedback & Controls (Ongoing / Implemented for Markers):**
     - Clear visual distinction between waypoint markers, persistent shaping point markers (small dots), and temporary drag indicators.
     - Spinners/shimmer effects during API calls (partially via `isCalculatingGlobalRoute`, can be enhanced).

+- **9. ORS Bearing Handling:** Calls to ORS now use normalized bearing angles (`[0, 360)`) and prefer explicit bearing values (e.g., `[0,180]` as a wide default) over `null` for start/end points of route sequences or legs to ensure compatibility with ORS default preferences.

-9.  **Utilizing ORS `radiuses` Parameter (Target State for Next Task):** The system will leverage the `radiuses` parameter in OpenRouteService API calls.
+- **10. Utilizing ORS `radiuses` Parameter (Target State for Next Task):** The system will leverage the `radiuses` parameter in OpenRouteService API calls.
 Hard waypoints will be given a small, fixed radius to ensure precision while allowing for minor network snapping.
 Shaping points will be given dynamic, context-dependent radiuses (primarily based on map zoom level) to allow for more flexible and natural route shaping without requiring user management of this technical detail.

 ---